marujore/sen2cor-Fmask/README.md

 ## Acknowledgements

 Copyright for portions of FMASK docker 4.0 code are held by Dion Häfner, 2018 as part of project fmaskilicious (https://github.com/DHI-GRAS/fmaskilicious).
-Copyright for portions of LaSRC 1.4 docker code are held by DHI GRAS A/S, 2018 as part of project lasrclicious (https://github.com/DHI-GRAS/lasrclicious).